What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 3. Experiencing growth strengthens self-efficacy

-This experience can be surprisingly powerful – especially for people who feel exhausted or overwhelmed.
+This experience can be surprisingly powerful – especially for people who currently feel exhausted or overwhelmed.

 Science calls this feeling self-efficacy: the experience that one's own actions can make a difference.